Star Wards resources help mental health inpatients to make best use of their time in hospitals and allow staff to use

 and personal qualities.

-Bright, the charity behind Star Wards, was founded in 2006 by Marion Janner OBE, a trailblazing multi-award-winning ex-service user.
-Star Wards is now run by a tiny team who've many years' of experience working on wards as well as leading other national initiatives.
-We work in happy partnership with mental health wards to improve everyone’s experiences and outcomes – patients, staff, family, friends and carers.
-We discover, celebrate, share, publicise and inspire excellence in inpatient care – and there is plenty of that all round the country.
+Bright, the charity behind Star Wards, was founded in 2004 by Marion Janner OBE, a trailblazing multi-award-winning ex-service user.
+Bright closed in 2020.
+Star Wards, Brights flagship project, built on the expertise of people who spent time in or worked on wards.
+Used in happy partnership with wards it helps improve everyone’s experiences – patients, staff, family, friends and carers.
+There is a lot to discover, celebrate, share, publicise and inspire in inpatient care – both in the UK and across the world.